Goel v. Sanas AI Inc. et al | Law.com Radar

-Kevin P.B.
-Johnson and Margaret Shyr of Quinn Emanuel Urquhart & Sullivan have stepped in to represent Zoom Video Communications, the popular videoconferencing platform, in a pending patent infringement lawsuit.
+Daniel Callaway, Eugene Y. Mar, Thomas J. Pardini and Victoria Constance Huang of Farella Braun + Martel have stepped in to represent Google in a pending patent infringement lawsuit.
 The case, filed Nov.
 9 in California Northern District Court by Murthy Patent Law Inc. on behalf of Surendra Goel, asserts a single patent related to video conferencing with accent modification and multiple video overlaying.
-The case, assigned to U.S. Magistrate Judge Alex G. Tse, is 3:23-cv-05806, Goel v.
+The case, assigned to U.S. District Judge Rita F. Lin, is 3:23-cv-05806, Goel v.
 Sanas AI Inc. et al.

 Internet & Social Media